los7key/fancy-bootstrap-5-login-page/README.md

 if ($username === 'admin' && $password === 'password123') {
 ```
 ## Note

+* Only "PHP mode" will log/capture creds in it's current state.
-Just as I was putting this repo together I came across @TitanHaxz 's [fork](https://github.com/TitanHaxz/bootstrap-5-login-page/) and it is completely PHP.
+* Just as I was putting this repo together I came across @TitanHaxz 's [fork](https://github.com/TitanHaxz/bootstrap-5-login-page/) and it is completely PHP.
 The only trick (for me) is some bits of it aren't in English.

 # License
 [MIT License](http://opensource.org/licenses/MIT)